jkissing/CpBGF_Repository/Naming_System/README.md

-# Comparative IDs between BGF and the original IOWAII
+# Comparative GENE IDs between CpBGF and the original C. parvum IOWAII annotation

 *IOWA-ATCC and a sortable html version of will be available soon*